jmorris0x0/terraform-provider-k8sconnect/README.md

 # terraform-provider-k8sinline

-A Terraform provider for applying Kubernetes manifests **with inline, per‑resource connection settings**.
+A Terraform provider for applying Kubernetes YAML manifests **with inline, per‑resource connection settings**.

 Traditional providers force cluster configuration into the provider block; **k8sinline** pushes it down into each resource, freeing you to target *any* cluster from *any* module without aliases, workspaces, or wrapper hacks.